Exploring Medical Marijuana for Anxiety

 The Efficacy of Medical Marijuana for Stress and Anxiety

 A 2013 study published in PubMed revealed a relationship between marijuana and anxiety.
 Cannabis is capable of treating anxiety among other conditions.
-Many other studies showed similar result and there is no dearth of evidence supporting the use of medical marijuana for stress and anxiety.
-A similar study published in the same journal explored the benefit of Cannabidiol (CBD) in the treatment of social anxiety disorder.
-According to the results, oral CBD significantly decreased subject anxiety in the test subjects.
-These studies suggest cannabis treatment benefits social anxiety disorder when compared to the placebo.
+Other studies showed similar results.
+There is now a great deal of evidence supporting the use of medical marijuana for stress and anxiety.
+A similar review published in the same journal explored CBD as treatment.
+Oral CBD showed a significant decrease in subject anxiety in the test subjects.
+These studies suggest cannabis treatment benefits social anxiety disorder when compared to placebo.

-While the effectiveness of medical marijuana for stress and anxiety cannot be disputed, there is still some debate about the active principles responsible for the effect.
-The major constituents of the cannabis plant are Tetrahydrocannabinol (THC) and CBD.
-THC is a known psychoactive and is majorly responsible for the feelings of euphoria that may come after taking cannabis.
-The compound is also known to activate certain centers in the brain that control fear and anxiety.
-This is why it is important that people taking cannabis for anxiety must not self medicate.
+The effectiveness of medical marijuana for stress and anxiety is not under dispute.
+There is still some debate about the active principles responsible for the effect.
+The major constituents of the cannabis plant are THC and CBD.
+THC is a known psychoactive.
+It is the leading cause of the euphoria that comes after taking cannabis.
+The compound also activates specific brain centers controlling fear and anxiety.
+This chemical activation is why people taking cannabis for anxiety must not self medicate.
 We recommend you buy medical marijuana using a card from a licensed doctor.
 Taking pot purchased from your street dealer could, on balance, worsen your condition.

 Approval of Cannabis for Anxiety

-The approval of medical marijuana by 31 states come with certain clauses.
-One of such is that it can only be used for treating certain specified conditions.
-The conditions vary from state to state.
-However, not many states have approved medical marijuana for anxiety.
-The state of Florida, for example, does not list anxiety as one of the qualifying conditions.
-However, your physician may still exploit one of the medical conditions on the list.
+The adoption of medical marijuana by 31 states comes with specific clauses.
+One caveat its use for treating a limited number of certain specified conditions.
+Presently these conditions vary from state to state.
+Most states have approved medical marijuana for anxiety.
+The state of Florida, for example, does not explicitly list anxiety as one of the qualifying conditions.
+Despite this, your physician may still bridge to one of the medical conditions on the list.
 They need to demonstrate a significant effect of your illness on your life.
-Especially if they feel medical marijuana may help your anxiety.
+Especially if they feel medical marijuana may help your severe anxiety.

 The Best Cannabis for Anxiety